Sinus Pressure and Excess Mucus:

 6. Colds and viruses

 Coughing up dark yellow or green snot can be a symptom of a sinus infection.
 So is phlegm which is a very sticky mucus produced by the lungs; when the immune system is overloaded.
 While mucus is produced in both the sinus and nasal cavities, phlegm is not produced in the nasal cavities.
-Excessive and persistent production and release of histamine through the nose--also called "hay fever"--is, on the other hand, a typical symptom of rhinitis and should not be confused with the mucus and phlegm production we have been referring to.
-Rhinitis per se is usually a rather innocuous condition.
+Excessive and persistent production and release of histamine through the nose--also called "hay fever"--is, on the other hand, a typical symptom of rhinitis and should not be confused with the mucus and phlegm production we have been referring to, whether it be green or yellow mucus, etc. Rhinitis per se is usually a rather innocuous condition, unless the rhinitis is accompanied by some other condition such as green mucus.

 Nasal Cavity and Upper Respiratory Tract